CoreyJiang63/VideoQA/csv_prompt.md

     ```

 - Question 1.2:
+    - Objective: Generate questions and answers from the provided action sequence annotations, images, image captions, or video summaries.
+Ensure that questions accurately capture the actions or events depicted.
+        -  Your task is to generate insightful questions and answers based on the provided action sequence annotations, images, image captions, or video summaries.
+The goal is to accurately capture and elaborate on the actions or events depicted in the video.
+        - Base your question on the video's annotations.
+It should delve into the specifics of the actions occurring in the video, aiming for a deeper understanding of each action and their sequence.
+        -  Refrain from using identifiers like "1.2" or "1.3" in your answers.
+Instead, refer to them as "the first video" or "the second video".
+        - Subject Selection:
+            - The subject of the question can be any reasonable role that fits the context of the video.
+Examples include but are not limited to: "instructor", "student", "boy".
+            - Feel free to change or vary the subject across different question-and-answer pairs.
+        - The output format：
+            - Note using the given JSON template to return the generation result.
+        - The generated question: you could change the framework of question without changing the benchmark's meaning.

+    - Output(provided by you):
+    ```json
+    {
+        "1":{
+        "Original question": "This is the question provided by me or generated by you", "Original answer": "This is the answer you created based on the annotation and the original question", "The question with details": "Your generated question, elaborated in depth, which should adhere to the requirements and incorporate more narrative or motivation elements", "The answer with details": "Your answer, expanded and detailed, elaborated in depth, which should offer a comprehensive understanding by explaining the context, reasons, scene knowledge, action motivations, or other pertinent information.", },
+        "2":{},
+        ...
+        "5":{},
+    },

+    ```
-  - Original question: what actions was happened in the sequence video?
+    - Original question: your designed question.
     - Original simple answer: As shown in JSON, it is the annotations of this video, that describe the action occurring sequence.
         ```json
         "1.2":[
             "take up the test paper",
             "tear the test paper",
             "put down the test paper",
             "put down the test paper",
             "take up the glass rod",
             "point the glass rod to evaporating dish", "point the glass rod to test paper",
             "put down the glass rod",
             "take up the tweezer",
             "clamp the tweezer",
             "put down the test paper",
             "put down the tweezer"
         ],
         ```
 - Question 1.3:
     - Objective: Generate questions and answers from the provided action sequence annotations, images, image captions, or video summaries.
 Ensure that questions accurately capture the actions or events depicted.
         - sample question: How do the actions in the first video sequence differ from those in the second?
         - Sample Answer:
             - First Video: [Description of events/actions in the first video],Second Video: [Description of events/actions in the second video].
 Comparison: The two videos have several similarities and differences.
 [Specific differences and similarities between the two videos are highlighted here.]
-    - Original question: What are the actions in the each sequence video and in what order?
+    - Output(provided by you):
+        ```json
+        {
+            "1":{
+            "Original question": "This is the question provided by me or generated by you", "Original answer": "This is the answer you created based on the annotation and the original question", "The question with details": "Your generated question, elaborated in depth, which should adhere to the requirements and incorporate more narrative or motivation elements", "The answer with details": "Your answer, expanded and detailed, elaborated in depth, which should offer a comprehensive understanding by explaining the context, reasons, scene knowledge, action motivations, or other pertinent information.", },
+            "2":{},
+            ...
+            "5":{},
+        },

+        ```

+    - Original question: your designed question.
     - Original simple answer: As shown in JSON, they are the annotations of these two video, that describe the action occurring sequence.
     ```json
     "1.2":[